Indian eagle-owl: Description

 This species is often considered a subspecies of the Eurasian eagle-owl Bubo bubo and is very similar in appearance.
 The facial disk is unmarked and has a black border, a feature that is much weaker in the Eurasian form.
 The base of the primaries is unbanded and rufous.
 The tail bands have the tawny bands wider than the black ones.
-A large pale scapular patch is visible on the folded wing.
+Additionally, a large pale scapular patch is visible on the folded wing.
 The inner claws are the longest.
 The last joint of the toes are unfeathered.

 The taxonomy of the group is complex due to a large amount of variation.
 Dementiev was the first to consider the possibility of B. bengalensis being distinct within the Bubo bubo group.
 However, Charles Vaurie noted that this species as well as B. ascalaphus appeared to be distinct and not part of a clinal variation.
 There is a lot of colour variation with the ground colour being dark brown above while some are pale and yellowish.
 On dark birds the streaks coalesce on the hind crown and nape but are narrow in pale birds.
 However, Vaurie notes that despite the variation, they are distinct from neighbouring forms B. b. tibetanus, B. b. hemachalana and B. b. nikolskii, in being smaller and richly coloured.
 Stuart Baker noted that there were two plumage variants that were seen across their range, one plumage has the back and scapulars spotted in white while the other form has a reduced number of white spots on the feathers of the back and the dark streaking on the back, neck and scapulars being prominent.

 Chicks are born with white fluff which is gradually replaced by speckled feathers during the pre-juvenile moult after about two weeks.
 After a month or so they go through a basic moult and a brownish juvenile plumage is assumed with the upperparts somewhat similar to adults but the underside is downy.
 The full adult plumage is assumed much later.